KarthikaAvedhya/EventBookingSystem/README.md

 Start the API Server
 To run the application, use the following command:

-bash
-Copy code
-npm start
+node app.js - to execute the apis
-This will start the server on port 8000 (or the port defined in the .env file).
+This will start the server on port 8000.
 The API is now accessible.

 Start RabbitMQ Consumers
-If you have RabbitMQ consumers (e.g., for sending email notifications), you can start them separately using the following command:
+If you have RabbitMQ consumers (e.g., for sending email notifications), you can start them separately using the following command: npm run start:consumer

-bash
-Copy code
-npm run start:consumer
 This will listen to the RabbitMQ queue and process any tasks sent by the application (such as email notifications).

 7. Running Tests
-To run the tests for the application, use the following command:
+To run the tests for the application, use the following command: node app.js

-bash
-Copy code
-npm test
-Make sure your testing framework is set up (e.g., Jest).
-This will run the tests and output the results.

 8. Example API Calls
 Here are a few example API calls to test the system: